 At the end of the Civil War, the ability to read and write became a symbol of freedom in the Black community.

 Black students in class at Tuskegee Institute in Alabama, 1902.
+(Library of Congress)

 African American students on the lawn of Howard University, 1867.
 (Library of Congress)